RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 # Rivals of Aether Adventure Mode Documentation
 ## Introduction
 **Rivals of Aether Adventure Mode** is a fan-made API designed to extend RoA Workshop stages into fully-functional levels akin to *SSB Melee's Adventure Mode* and *SSB Brawl's Subspace*.
 It has been written to be read in order, so if you are just starting out I recommend you read through this guide once.
-It is organized by reference, so feel free to skip around to what you want to read up on using Ctrl-F.
+It is organized by reference, so you can skip around to what you want to read up on using Ctrl-F.
-It is a very heavy API built on top of a quirky engine, it has its fair share of performance issues if not set up optimally.
-I highly suggest reading the optimization section as it can easily dip below 60 fps if not careful and/or the player's machine isn't relatively powerful. **Adventure Mode: Hallowflame**, the example level released with the API, should serve as a good example of the detailed principles on how to organize and code each aspect to best avoid these issues.
+It is a heavy API built on top of a quirky engine, it has its fair share of performance issues if not set up optimally.
+I highly suggest reading the optimization section as it can easily dip below 60 fps if not careful and/or the player's machine isn't capable. **Adventure Mode: Hallowflame**, the example level released with the API, should serve as a good example of the detailed principles on how to organize and code each aspect to best avoid these issues.

 ## Table of Contents